-Named offensive coordinator on January 20, 2011, Darrell Bevell enters his fifth season leading Seattle’s offense after spending five seasons (2006-10) as the Minnesota Vikings offensive coordinator.
+Named offensive coordinator on January 20, 2011, Darrell Bevell enters his seventh season leading Seattle’s offense after spending five seasons (2006-10) as the Minnesota Vikings offensive coordinator.

 Seattle’s offense ranked in the top-10 for the first time since 2007 during its run to Super Bowl XLIX in 2014.
-Led by the no. 1-ranked rushing attacked with a franchise record 2,762 yards on the ground, the Seahawks also set the club record for yards gained in a single-season (6,012) and in a single game (596 at Arizona).
+Led by the no. 1-ranked rushing attack with a franchise-record 2,762 yards on the ground, the Seahawks posted 6,012 total yards (9th NFL) and the franchise-record for most yards in a single-game (596 at Arizona).

-A Pro Bowler for the fourth-consecutive season, Lynch totaled a career-high 17 touchdowns in 2014 (career-high 13 rush, career-high four rec.) and added 1,306 yards on 280 carries while QB Russell Wilson continues as the NFL’s winningest quarterback to begin a career with 42 victories (regular and postseason) and rank sixth in NFL history with 72 touchdown passes in his first three seasons.
+A Pro Bowler for the fourth-consecutive season, RB Marshawn Lynch totaled a career-high 17 touchdowns in 2014 (career-high 13 rush, career-high four rec.) and added 1,306 yards on 280 carries.

 During Seattle’s Super Bowl XLVIII championship run in 2013, the Seahawks offense relied on the NFL’s fourth-ranked rushing offense (136.8 ypg) and Wilson’s arm in leading the club to 26.1 ppg, ranking eighth in the NFL.